Raleigh Criminal Defense Lawyer

 No matter the severity of your charge, a criminal conviction can affect many aspects of your life, such as your employment or general social status.
 Defense attorneys can educate their clients on the severity of their charges and the intricacies of the legal system.
 With this knowledge, an individual may be better informed when making decisions.

-At Steven T. Meier, PLLC, we believe in open communication with our clients.
-Your attorney can inform you of any developments in your case and explain your legal options in the most straightforward manner possible.
+At Steven T. Meier, PLLC, we believe in having open communication with our clients.
+Our attorney can inform you of any developments in your case and explain your legal options in the most straightforward manner possible.
 A team that promptly addresses your concerns can provide confidence and reassurance in the legal process.

-Types of Criminal Charges in Raleigh
+Examples of Criminal Charges in Raleigh

-The specific criminal charges you face determine our strategy and your possible sentences.
-We have knowledge of criminal law in many areas and can consistently provide excellent representation.
-Charges we often see are:
+At Steven T. Meier, PLLC, we understand that every criminal case is unique and requires a unique approach.
+The specific criminal charges you face when facing criminal charges determines our strategy and your possible sentence.
+We have knowledge of criminal law in many areas and can consistently provide you with excellent representation.
+Charges we often defend are listed below:

 • Burglary: A person commits burglary when they enter a building or dwelling while intending to commit a crime, such as theft or vandalism.
-The severity of the charge follows the circumstances behind the entry, such as whether the individual broke a window or door.
+The severity of the charge follows the circumstances behind the entry, such as whether the individual broke a window or a door.

 • DWI (Driving While Impaired): A DWI offense occurs when someone operates a motor vehicle while impaired by drugs or alcohol.
 Authorities use blood alcohol content (BAC) levels to determine intoxication levels.
 Exceeding legal limits leads to stricter penalties.